osmosis-labs/osmosis/x/incentives/README.md

 #### Case 2

 I want to make incentives for atoms that have been locked up for at least 1 month.
 I want to reward 1000 MyToken to atom holders perpetually.
-I want the reward to start disbursing immedietly.
+(Meaning I add more tokens to this gauge myself every epoch) I want the reward to start disbursing immedietly.

 MsgCreateGauge: